-If you have been considering buying an Home IPL system for hair removal (and there’s just time if you are looking to be hair free for that late summer holiday) then you’ve probably noticed that there are quite a few out there all making big claims and varying greatly in price.
+If you have been considering buying an Home IPL system for hair removal (and now the summer rush is out the way there are some great offers available) then you’ve probably noticed that there are quite a few out there all making big claims and varying greatly in price.
 To help, we’ve picked the best and provided the pros and cons of each below to help you decide which is right for you and your budget.

 We check daily who’s giving the biggest discounts for each of the IPL products discussed so you don’t pay a penny more than you have to.
-It is worth noting that Boots Online, as well as often being by far the cheapest online, they will allow you to earn up to £14 of Boots point to spend in their store if you have a Boots loyalty card.
+It is worth noting that Boots Online, as well as often being by far the cheapest online and offering free delivery, will also allow you to earn over £18 of Boots point to spend in their store if you have a Boots loyalty card.

 Philips: Philips Lumea IPL

 Philips are constantly updating their award winning Lumea IPL models with new features so there are a number on the market at the moment for you to choose from.
 We’ve ordered them here with the newest model first and below the prices we have explained what specific features each has so you can decide which is best for you.

 Save 10% (£45) at checkout with code SEP75PD and collect £61 of Boots points (plus get the Philips VisaPure Cleansing Brush half price if you want)

 Save 10% (£35) at checkout with code SEP75PD and collect £48.56 of Boots points